Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 9. Doodh na Puff: A special Parsi delicacy made during winter.

-10. Khaman na Ladva: Dumplings that are stuffed with coconut after sweetening.
+10. Khaman na Ladva: Dumplings that are stuffed with coconut after being sweetened.

 Read Best Train Journeys in India